tapshare/tapshare.github.io/README.md

 # TapShare
-It's a Fast, Secure and Easy way to share all kinds of links Cross-platform
+It's a Fast, Secure and Easy way to share all kind of links Cross-platform

 # TapShare Features
 <pre>